Anal vein thrombosis recurs repeatedly

 2. Protection and regeneration of the sensitive anal skin

-The anal region has a particularly sensitive mucous membrane.
-Repeated thromboses often occur where the skin already shows pre-damage or microtraumas.
+The anal region has a particularly sensitive mucosa.
+Repeated thromboses often occur where the skin already has pre-existing damage or microtraumas.
 The use of CANNEFF® SUP supports moisture balance and the physiological regeneration of the tissue.
-An intact mucous membrane reduces irritation, facilitates healing after surgeries, and lowers the risk of renewed tears or circulatory disorders.
+An intact mucosa reduces irritation, facilitates healing after surgery, and lowers the risk of renewed tears or circulatory disorders.

 Especially after excision of an anal vein thrombosis, the wound remains open and requires several weeks to fully heal.
 During this phase, good mucosal care helps prevent renewed inflammation, relieve pain, and support tissue repair.
 CANNEFF® SUP is therefore often used in postoperative aftercare to stabilize the healing process and prevent the wound from reopening.

-Do CANNEFF® SUP suppositories help after an operation?
+Do CANNEFF® SUP suppositories also help after an operation?

 Yes.
 After an excision, the wound remains open and is sensitive.
 CANNEFF® SUP suppositories can support healing, reduce pain, and soothe the mucosa.